Water is important for the flora and fauna, local climate, soil and humidity in the national park.

 Several small streams flow along the ravines.
 Ponds, wetlands and swamp forests provide valuable variation in the area and contribute to the significant biodiversity.
 Odensjön is the national park’s only natural lake, the ponds Härsnäsdammarna and the pond Skärdammen are landscaped.

 Skärdammen was built in 1929 mainly to enhance the views from the tourist hotel situated where the current visitor centre is.
 Today the pond is very popular among visitors and birds alike with whooper swans nesting in the pond.
 Unfortunately the pond is a migratory obstacle.
 The new built bypass, built to imitate a natural stream, should enable migration from the coast and up the streams of the national park.
-The bypass will also be used for educational.
+The bypass will also be used for education.

 The bypass is about 200 m long and varies in depth.
 All rocks were excavated during the buildning process while gravel were purchased in the region.
 The height difference is about 2 m and the fall is about 1%.